 - 4.3.
-ACGME Competencies Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) - 4.4.
-ACGME Competencies Patient Care and Procedural Skills (Part A) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)
+ACGME Competencies Professionalism

+Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core) - 4.4.
+ACGME Competencies Patient Care and Procedural Skills (Part A)

+Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
+(Core)

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

 - 4.4.a.
-Fellows must develop competence in the clinical skills needed in pediatric endocrinology. ^(Core) - 4.4.b.
+Fellows must develop competence in the clinical skills needed in child abuse pediatrics.
+(Core) - 4.4.b.
 Fellows must demonstrate the ability to provide consultation, perform a history and physical examination, make informed diagnostic and therapeutic decisions that result in optimal clinical judgement, and develop and carry out management plans.

 (Core) - 4.4.c.
-Fellows must demonstrate the ability to provide transfer of care that ensures seamless transitions. ^(Core) - 4.4.d.
-In order to promote emotional resilience in children, adolescents, and their families, fellows must provide care that is sensitive to the developmental stage of the patient with common behavioral and mental health issues, and the cultural context of the patient and family. ^(Core) - 4.4.e.
-Fellows must demonstrate the ability to refer and/or co-manage patients with common behavioral and mental health issues along with appropriate specialists when indicated. ^(Core) - 4.4.f.
-Fellows must demonstrate competence in providing or coordinating care with a medical home for patients with complex and chronic diseases. ^(Core) - 4.4.g.
-Fellows must competently use and interpret laboratory tests imaging, and other diagnostic procedures. ^(Core) - 4.4.h.
-Fellows must demonstrate competence in the acute care of patients with endocrine disorders in the ambulatory, emergency, and inpatient settings, including such care of patients with endocrine emergencies. ^(Core) - 4.4.i.
-Fellows must demonstrate competence in the longitudinal care, monitoring, care coordination, and facilitation of the transition to adult health care of patients with chronic endocrine disorders, including diabetes mellitus, in the ambulatory and inpatient settings. ^(Core) - 4.4.j.
-Fellows must demonstrate competence in the care of patients with the following: (Core) - 4.4.j.1. disorders of growth; (Core) - 4.4.j.2. disorders of anterior pituitary hormone physiology; ^(Core) - 4.4.j.3. disorders of posterior pituitary hormone physiology; (Core)
+Fellows must demonstrate the ability to provide transfer of care that ensures seamless transitions.
+(Core) - 4.4.d.
+In order to promote emotional resilience in children, adolescents, and their families, fellows must provide care that is sensitive to the developmental stage of the patient with common behavioral and mental health issues, and the cultural context of the patient and family.
+(Core) - 4.4.e.
+Fellows must demonstrate the ability to refer and/or co-manage patients with common behavioral and mental health issues along with appropriate specialists when indicated.
+(Core) - 4.4.f.
+Fellows must demonstrate competence in providing or coordinating care with a medical home for patients with complex and chronic diseases.
+(Core) - 4.4.g.
+Fellows must demonstrate competence in the recognition, evaluation, and management of all forms of child maltreatment, including physical abuse, sexual abuse, and neglect.
+(Core) - 4.4.h.
+Fellows must demonstrate competence in examination skills pertinent to child abuse, to include performance of age-appropriate examinations, forensic evidence collection, and use of digital photo/video documentation systems for secure storage.
+(Core)

+- 4.4.i.
+Fellows must demonstrate competence in applying multidisciplinary approaches that incorporate both medical and mental health therapies in the context of the family.